 Using Workflow Apps

 Smart mobility today means giving employees the technology they need to get the job done while eliminating the needless interruptions that lead to incidents on the road or on the jobsite.
-Using a solution that enables an employee’s mobile device to act like an automatic safety switch, companies can enforce their mobile use policies based on contextual indicators, including movement, to determine if an employee is behind the wheel of a vehicle or operating heavy equipment.
-This concept is known as Contextual Mobility Management or CMM.
+Using a mobile management solution that enables an employee’s mobile device to act like an automatic safety switch, companies can enforce their mobile use policies based on contextual indicators, including movement, to determine if an employee is behind the wheel of a vehicle or operating heavy equipment.
+This concept of mobile management is known as Contextual Mobility Management or CMM.

 Consisting of a web-based management console and an app that sits on the mobile device, CMM senses when a situation has changed, or new risks have been introduced.
 If the situation requires different mobile access permissions as defined by the company usage policy, the CMM app will automatically switch the mobile device to protected mode.
 Once the risk is gone, the device reverts to normal operation.
 CMM ensures that employees still have access to the apps they need to do their jobs, when they need them, but without limiting the functionality of the mobile device overall.
 For example, employees traveling to a jobsite can access apps for directions but won’t have access to calling or texting capabilities while the engine is on.
 Once the CMM app identifies that the engine is no longer running, the mobile device returns to its normal functionality.
 CMM also eases privacy concerns, as the solution only manages applications and device functionality and does not track the employee’s location, report the apps they use, or access personal data.

-According to ORCIG data analysis, when a driver safety solution such as CMM is in place, an average of $875,000 per year is saved from reduced claims, losses, and payouts.
+According to ORCIG data analysis, when a driver safety solution such as CMM, Contextual Mobility Management, is in place, an average of $875,000 per year is saved from reduced claims, losses, and payouts.
 The math quickly adds up, especially if any of those prevented accidents would have involved injuries or fatalities.
 Eliminating driver mobile device distraction in the workplace has undeniable benefits to everyone involved.
 The financial benefits are clear.
 The improvements to safety, productivity, and reduction in business risk are also very impactful.
 This especially rings true in an industry where strong safety ratings and a reputation for operating on-time and in-budget are the keys to staying in business.